ms1515/Kubernetes-Basics/Knative-on-EKS.md

 You will need to create a SSL cert for all the subdomains or a wild card one like:
 - \*.namespace.domain.com
 3. Load the TLS cert on Load balancer
-4. OR: Add the following annotations to your istio-ingressgateway (which creates the load balancer) yaml to configure HTTPS and SSL.
+4. OR: Add the following annotations to your istio-ingressgateway (LoadBalancer Service Type: which also creates the assocaited load balancer in Cloud) yaml to configure HTTPS and SSL.
 You can get that using:

 ```
 kubectl edit svc istio-ingressgateway -n istio-system